Harshvardhan8922/minor_projects01/README.md

+jananJan
+manajajaja
-# 🚀 Minor Programming Project Collection
+nanajjana# 🚀 Minor Programming Project Collection

 ## 📌 About This Repository
 This repository contains a collection of **minor projects** that are **easy to build**, **reliable**, and **perfect for college students and beginners**.